 One study conducted recently showed that already 81% of businesses use video as a marketing tool (source) along with 83% of consumers who watched a branded video that they enjoyed said they would consider sharing it with their friends.
 In the same survey, 85% of people say they’d like to see more video from brands in 2018.(source).

-There is no clear winner between short and longer video content, it will all depend on objectives, budgets, and the message being delivered.
+There is no clear winner between short and longer video content, it will all depend on objectives, production budgets, tools available and the message being delivered.
 Although as mentioned, we suggest a longer format that will create a greater and more profound experience for the viewer which can improve brand loyalty and of course…overall sales.

 Art of Story Telling